future-codebase/tutorial-algo-analysis/README.md

 # tutorial-algo-analysis
-It's a platform to learn algorithm analysis.
+It's a platform to learn analysis of algorithm.